James-Frowen/FindFilesMenuCommand/README.md

 # FindFilesMenuCommand
-visual studio addon that searches folder and adds matching files to projects
+Extension for Visual Studio that searches folder and adds matching files to projects

 ### Install

-Build the project then run `FindFilesMenuCommand.vsix` that should be located in the `bin\Debug` folder
+1. Build the project
+2. Run `FindFilesMenuCommand.vsix` located in the `bin\Debug` folder

 ### Update

-Increase version in `source.extension.vsixmanifest` then build and run `FindFilesMenuCommand.vsix`
+1. Increase version in `source.extension.vsixmanifest`
+2. Rebuild
+3. Run `FindFilesMenuCommand.vsix`

 [More Info](https://docs.microsoft.com/en-us/visualstudio/extensibility/how-to-update-a-visual-studio-extension?view=vs-2017)

 # How to use

-By pressing the `Find matching files for projects` button in the tool menu a `AutoFindFiles.xml` file should be created with the current projects.
-The default xml is below.
+A `Find matching files for projects` button will be in the tool menu.

+The extension creates a `AutoFindFiles.xml` file if one does not exist or failed to load.
+The file will contain XML for the current projects.
+The default XML is below.

 Update the folders and matches for the files you want to add, then set enabled to true.

-After you have updated `AutoFindFiles.xml` then press the `Find matching files for projects` button again and the extension will run and add files
+Run the extension again to add files to projects.

 ```xml
 <Project>